systems-cs-pub-ro/moodle-qtype_topictagged/README.md

 difficulty and topic for every question.
 The plugin also updates the `last_used` tag with the time the specific question was used, in order to avoid overusing some questions and ignoring others.
-The `last_used` tag can also be useful when reusing the questions in another Moodle instance
+The `last_used` tag can also be useful when reusing the questions in another Moodle instance.

 # Installation